 - Medical Acquisition Company v.
 Tri-City Healthcare District.
 Served as a designated expert witness rebutting Government Code section 1090 allegations in a five week consolidated trial of lawsuits and cross-complaints with additional claims of breach of contract, eminent domain, and various torts, resulting in a jury award to the client of $20 million.

 - Rainbow Municipal Water District.
-Served as special counsel to this San Diego County district in successfully resisting a reorganization in proceedings before the San Diego County Local Agency Formation Commission in which the Fallbrook Public Utility District sought to dissolve the Rainbow Municipal Water District and annex the territory.
-Despite the strong recommendation of the staff, the Commission voted 5 to 3 to reject the reorganization.
+Serves as Assistant General Counsel after serving as special counsel to this San Diego County district in successfully resisting a reorganization in proceedings before the San Diego County Local Agency Formation Commission in which the Fallbrook Public Utility District sought to dissolve the Rainbow Municipal Water District and annex the territory.
+Despite the strong recommendation of the LAFCO staff, the Commission voted 5 to 3 to reject the reorganization.

 - County of Los Angeles.
 Participated in successful defense of proposed class action attacking the County of Los Angeles transient occupancy tax as violating Proposition 62 in a decision that was upheld on appeal in 2014 in an unpublished decision RAJENDRA PERSHADSINGH v.
 County of Los Angeles.